Assistant United States Attorney · 36 Years · Southern District of California

 Cunningham pleaded guilty five months after the first newspaper story appeared, wept on the steps of the courthouse, and resigned from Congress.
 Sentenced to over eight years in federal prison — the longest sentence ever imposed at that time on a sitting member of Congress — the case serves as a reminder that public adulation is no shield from accountability.
 Although he had completed his prison sentence, President Trump pardoned Cunningham.

-Co-lead prosecutor with AUSAs Jason Forge and Valerie Chu.
+Co-lead prosecutor with AUSAs Sanjay Bhandari, Valerie Chu, and Jason Forge

 Operation Bullpen exposed the largest counterfeit sports memorabilia operation in U.S. history—a sprawling scheme that flooded the market with forged autographs spanning the sports world, from Babe Ruth and Joe DiMaggio to Michael Jordan and Joe Montana, as well as celebrities and public figures as disparate as the Beatles, Bob Dylan, and even Mother Teresa.
 Tens of thousands of fake baseballs, jerseys, photographs, guitars, and novelty items were sold through dealers, auction houses, and seemingly legitimate authentication channels.